iExecBlockchainComputing/documentation-tools/README.md

 ### Contribute

-Apply your changes on your forked branch, stage them and commit.
+Apply your changes on your forked branch, stage them and commit them with a descriptive commit message.

+Push your changes to your forked branch.

 > _**Tips:**_
 > The space root is [`./documentation/`](./documentation/)